samikojo-tuni/GA-Git-Workshop-2026/README.md

 ## Preparation
 Fork the workshop repository to your own GitHub (one member of the team).
 Share your copy to the rest of the team.

+### Make Visual Studio Code your default merge tool
+Git needs to know which tool should be used as merge tool and how to use it.
+Follow the instructions below to configure Visual Studio Code your default merge tool.

+1) `git config --global merge.tool vscode`
+2) `git config --global mergetool.vscode.cmd 'code --wait --merge $REMOTE $LOCAL $BASE $MERGED'`
+3) `git config --global diff.tool vscode`
+4) `git config --global difftool.vscode.cmd 'code --wait --diff $LOCAL $REMOTE'`

 ## Exercise 1: Branch, change, merge (fast-forward)
 Goal: create a branch, make a small change, merge back.